 This site also hosts information on my current teaching and supervision interests and activities.
 In addition, I provide some links and resources for students of IR, Southeast Asian politics, and interpretive methods.
 The photos displayed on the site are my own, taken during fieldwork.

-When not researching, writing, teaching, or attempting to secure funding to make possible the first two, I enjoy drinking too much coffee, cycling, and hiking along with any dogs my family, friends, and colleagues will lend me.
+When not researching, writing, teaching, or attempting to secure funding to make possible the first two, I enjoy drinking too much coffee, cycling, and hiking around the American Midwest and Southern Ontario with my Saint Bernard, Mae.

 You can find me on Twitter and Google Scholar, or visit my profile at NIU’s Department of Political Science.
 I work with APSA’s Interpretive Methodologies and Methods (IMM) group and I can be found over there as well.